LaravelDaily/Laravel-Reservations-Course/course/06 - Managing Activities and Assign Guides.md

 ## Tests

-As with every feature, we added tests after this one it's no exception.
-First, because we are working with the `Activity` Model we need to create a Factory for it.
+As with every feature, we added tests.
+After this one, it's no exception.
+First, because we are working with the `Activity` Model, we need to create a Factory for it.

 ```sh
 php artisan make:factory ActivityFactory